‘Stop, stop’: GOP bashes Biden for taking off during debt showdown

 Sen. Rick Scott (R-Fla.), who has gone toe-to-toe with Biden on some key policy issues, said the president “should not leave, and he should worry about the debt limit here at home.”

-After his meeting with Biden and other congressional leaders Tuesday, McCarthy was asked if Biden should even be attending the G-7 and responded that the president can make his own decisions about his time.
+After his meeting with Biden and other congressional leaders Tuesday, House Speaker Kevin McCarthy (R-Calif.) was asked if Biden should even be attending the G-7 and responded that the president can make his own decisions about his time.

 The White House maintains Biden can be president anywhere, a line they often use when he heads out of Washington.